Lucas-AVS/Lucas-AVS/README.md

 - I'm a competitive person who enjoys challenges.
 - I ❤️ FOSS.

-I'm currently working on my React portfolio projects and learning Node.js
+My journey into programming started as a hobby, and now I'm immersed in developing my React portfolio projects while expanding my skills in Node.js.

 ### Languages 📓